xyst/writings/explain-leetcode.md

 - To speed up, iterate from right to left instead.
 - Why add 7 in the end?

-## 632. Use a range to cover at least one number from each sorted array, find the shortest then lowest range
+## 632. Use a range to cover at least one number from each sorted array, minimise the range

 - Unspecified: how long are the arrays?
 Assume they are huge.
 - The arrays can be sparse, and can have big "holes" in the middle.
 A range can fall through the "hole" and miss.